fenago/ansible-course/md/Lab_8.md

 inventory.
 The presence of [ansible\_connection=local] meant that this command was run on the local machine without using SSH.

-This ability to run commands locally without the need to set up SSH connectivity, SSH keys, and so on can be incredibly valuable, especially if you need to get things up and running quickly on your local machine.
-With this complete, let\'s take a look at how you can work with proxies and jump hosts using Ansible.

 Working with proxies and jump hosts